-Peter Conn is Professor of English and Education at the University of Pennsylvania, where he holds the Vartan Gregorian Chair in English and is also a member of the graduate groups in the history of art and American civilization, a member of the urban studies and Asian-American studies faculty, and an affiliated member of the Center for East Asian Studies.
+Peter Conn is Vartan Gregorian Emeritus Professor of English and Professor of Education at the University of Pennsylvania, and is also a member of the graduate groups in the history of art and American civilization, a member of the urban studies and Asian-American studies faculties, and an affiliated member of the Center for East Asian Studies.
 His publications include The Divided Mind: Ideology and Imagination in America, 1898-1917 (Cambridge University Press, 1983; paperback editions, 1988 and 2008), and Literature in America (Cambridge University Press, 1989), which was a main selection of Associated Book Clubs (UK).
 Pearl S. Buck: A Cultural Biography (Cambridge, 1996; Paperback 1998), was chosen as a "New York Times Notable Book," was listed among the best 25 books of 1996 by Publishers Weekly and among the best books of the year by Library Journal, was included among the five finalists for the National Book Critics Circle award in biography, and received the Athenaeum Award.

 Conn's books and chapters have been translated into eight languages, including Chinese, Spanish, Romanian, and Korean.
 He has lectured at numerous American universities, and internationally in Ireland, England, Russia, Thailand, Romania, Japan, and China.
 He has also given talks at the Brooklyn Museum of Art, the Pennsylvania Academy of Fine Arts, the Whitney Museum, the Philadelphia Museum of Art, and other institutions, on a number of American artists, including Edward Hopper, William Christenberry, Thomas Wilmer Dewing, Maxfield Parrish, Charles Sheeler, Wharton Esherick, and The Eight.
-In addition, he has published essays in the Chronicle of Higher Education on the job market in the humanities and on China and American universities.
+In addition, he has published essays in the Chronicle of Higher Education on the job market in the humanities, China and American universities, and university and college accreditation.
 In 2011, under the pseudonym Zachary Peters, Conn edited and published the posthumous non-fiction novel, Who Killed Warren G. Harding? by the late, fictitious journalist, Timothy Wright.

 Conn's teaching projects have included College 005: The Great Books; English 401: Teaching American Studies, which places undergraduates as teaching assistants in a Philadelphia high school; English 800, a graduate course that combines the study of literature and composition with teacher training; and, for the Teachers Institute of Philadelphia, a course in children's literature.
 He has served as literary consultant on numerous television projects, including the Emmy-winning series, "The American Short Story," adaptations of novels by James Baldwin and Saul Bellow, and a video biography of John Dos Passos.
 He served as principal literary advisor to "Oprah's Book Club" for The Good Earth.

 Since 1993, Conn has served as visiting professor at the University of Nanjing, in the People's Republic of China.
 He has been appointed a Fulbright Specialist scholar.
-In 2011, and again in 2013, sponsored by the Ford Foundation, Conn lectured for several weeks in West China on topics in American studies.
+In 2011, and again in 2013, sponsored by the Ford Foundation, Conn lectured in West China on topics in American studies.

 Conn has served as Dean of the College, executive director of the Philadelphia Committee for College Placement, chair of the graduate groups in American Civilization and English, Faculty Master of Robert Hill College House and Community House and deputy and interim provost.
-He was the founding Faculty Director of Civic House, the university's center for community service.
+He was the founding Faculty Director of Civic House, the university's center for community service, and the co-founder and director of the Urban Education minor program.
 Currently, he chairs the Major Gifts committee of the Pennsylvania/Delaware chapter of the Juvenile Diabetes Research Foundation.

-Peter Conn and his wife Terry have four children, Steven, David, Alison, and Jennifer, and (at last count) seven grandchildren.
+Peter Conn and his wife Terry have four children, Steven, David, Alison, and Jennifer, and (at last count) eight grandchildren.